nolash/fadfada/README.md

 When a single endpoint returns a result, all other active requests are by default cancelled.

+## Use cases

+Fadafada is especially designed for developers and applications tha wish to gradually transition to permissionless decentralized storage.

+It allows actual integration with web3 storage, while still keeping the other foot in the world of web2.

 ## The cast

 - **timing**: A simple structure defining a time offset and timeout.